MatthiasLing/Stopwatch/README.md

 Its purpose is to track a user's location with simultaneously corresponding timings.

+# Functionality:

+• Records and tracks user's latitude/longitude, as well as elapsed time

+• Starting the stopwatch will log a user's location and time into the history table

+• User can also retrieve coordinates with corresponding button

 # Build Instructions:

 • Retrieve stopwatch folder from GitHub/Google Drive, unzip and move to desktop or other location